ironsmile/tank4eta/README.md

 ## tank4eta

 A small BattleCity like game I am building for fun.
-It is written in Python 2.
-It should be easy to port it to python 3 at some point in the future.
+It is written in Python.

 ![Game screenshot](etc/screenshot.png)